Maaßstraße 30, 69123 Heidelberg, Germany

 6.3 From an order value of EUR 1500.00 (excluding value added tax), PROGEN only delivers against prepayment; the choice between these two payment methods may be made by the customer.

 6.4 PROGEN is entitled to refuse any performance it is obliged to deliver under the business relationship or to deliver performance only against advance payment as long as the customer is in default of its payment obligations.
 The customer is only entitled to exercise rights to set-off or retention if its counterclaim is undisputed or bindingly determined in court or if its counterclaim is in reciprocity (Sec.
 320 of the German Civil Code) to PROGEN’s claim.

-6.5 If PROGEN is obliged to deliver advance performance, the performance may be denied – without it being a case of default – as far as circumstances arise after the conclusion of the agreement leading to the conclusion that the customer will not be able to fulfil its obligation in return, in particular its payment obligation.
-In this case, PROGEN is entitled to set an appropriate period within which the customer has to either concurrently pay for the delivery of the performance or to furnish security.
-If the customer fails to do within this period, PROGEN is entitled to withdraw from the agreement and to demand compensation for the damage caused or reimbursement for frustrated expenses.
+6.5 If PROGEN is obliged to deliver the goods in advance, PROGEN may refuse delivery – without it being a case of default – as far as circumstances arise after the conclusion of the agreement leading to the conclusion that the customer will not be able to fulfil its consideration, in particular its payment obligation.
+In this case, PROGEN is entitled to set an appropriate deadline within which the customer has to either pay simultaneously for the delivery of the goods or to furnish security.
+If the customer does not meet this deadline, PROGEN is entitled to withdraw from the agreement and to demand compensation for the damage caused or reimbursement for frustrated expenses.

 7 Rights arising from defects